Silbando

 Of a monotonous accordion

-In the echo it lingers
+In the echo it prolongs

 And the soul of the milonga